jakeclara/jakeclara.github.io/index.markdown

 **Quick Reflection:**
 - Connected to a MongoDB collection using custom queries
-- Lacked aggregation pipelines and optimized database-layer access, limiting efficiency for complex queries.
+- Lacked aggregation pipelines and optimized database-layer access, limiting efficiency for complex queries
-- Limited modularity: all callbacks, layouts, and database interactions in one file, making maintenance and extension difficult.
+- Limited modularity: all callbacks, layouts, and database interactions in one file, making maintenance and extension difficult
-- Only a single collection was used; no multi-collection relationships, restricting realism and flexibility for complex queries.
+- Only a single collection was used; no multi-collection relationships, restricting realism and flexibility for complex queries

 ## Code Review Video
 [![Code Review Video](screenshots/code-review-video.png)](https://www.youtube.com/watch?v=Zx2sqcWFq6Y)